marcusgumbs/networkfilesandpermissions/README.md

 </p>
 <p>
-Once permissions and access were assigned to different users, I verified if the files were allowed or denied access depending on the credentials of the given user.
+Once permissions and access were assigned to the different folders, groups, and users.
+I then verified if the files were allowed/denied access depending on the credentials of the given groups or users.
 </p>
 <br />